reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ```

 The example above shows how to update a user's information via an HTTP `PATCH` request.
-The method constructs the patch request by creating a list of `NameValuePair` objects containing few of the user's updated details (first name and last name).
+The method constructs the patch request by creating a list of `NameValuePair` objects containing a few of the user's updated details (first name and last name).
 Then we send the request to the specified user's endpoint (/api/users/{userId}).
 The response body from the server, indicating the success or failure of the update operation, is captured and returned as a string.

 Test to verify patch request: